Do you own a sole proprietorship?

 There are many filing responsibilities involved with deciding to change a sole proprietorship to LLC.
 You will also need to consider the running costs of an LLC, which are usually paid on an annual basis.

-Therefore, a sole proprietorship is a good idea for brand new businesses that wants to test the waters.
+Therefore, a sole proprietorship is a good idea for brand new businesses that want to test the waters.
 They don’t have any real responsibilities beyond filing taxes.

 So, what are the main responsibilities you must consider?